h2oai/haic-tutorials/README.md

 ## Running Locally

-These tutorials were explictly tested last in H2O AI Cloud v22.07.0 and python 3.7+ with the following, specific library versions:
+These tutorials were explicitly tested last in H2O AI Cloud v22.07.0 and python 3.7+ with the following specific library versions:

 ```bash
 pip install h2o_authn==0.1.1